Letters About Literature in Illinois FAQ Illinois Center for the Book

-Instructions for submitting an entry are provided on the Entry form.
-The Entry form will be available soon.
+Instructions for submitting an entry are provided on the entry form.
+New entry forms are made available in the fall.

 Do I need an entry form to enter?

 Yes.
-All entries MUST have an entry form.
-Students entering on their own MUST have a parent or legal guardian's signature on the entry form in order to participate.
-Letters without an entry form will be discarded.
+All entries must have an entry form.
+Students entering on their own must have a parent or legal guardian's signature on the entry form in order to participate.
+Letters without an entry form will be disqualified.